FallenWorlds/AddOn-Studio-for-World-of-Warcraft-2.0/README.md

 The newer more contemporary home has been here: https://addonstudio.fandom.com

 ## License
-This code, the pages, other files or artifacts here and use thereof, is licensed under the same terms on CodePlex as of 2017, the "Microsoft Public License (Ms-PL)".
+This code, the pages, other files or artifacts here and use thereof, are licensed under the same terms on CodePlex as of 2017, the "Microsoft Public License (Ms-PL)".
 This was the current license as of 2017 which was last updated in 2007, and of the last code commit in 2009.
 See also https://opensource.org/licenses/MS-PL.

 For any verbiage differences between the LICENSE file here and any external copy, the original copy here which is verbatim from CodePlex as of 2017, is the one that counts.